powens/personal-site-gatsby/src/pages/2018-07-18-refactor-with-jscodeshift/index.md

 -  `react/destructuring-assignment`
   - These can be tedious to fix and could be a source of regression errors.
 A codemod is perfect to handle the trivial cases.
 Complex ones can be left to a human.
 - `react/sort-comp`
-  - A codemod already exists in the react-codemod repo.
-It is slightly out-of-date, so I hacked in a few fixes: https://github.com/reactjs/react-codemod/blob/master/transforms/sort-comp.js
+  - A codemod already exists in the [react-codemod repo](https://github.com/reactjs/react-codemod/blob/master/transforms/sort-comp.js).
+It is slightly out-of-date, so I hacked in a few fixes.
   - `static get propTypes()` was used, rather than the recommended `static propTypes = {}`.
 This is causing some of the `react/sort-comp` errors.
 This could be fixed with a regex, but I created a codemod for it, because why not?
 - `react/forbid-prop-types`
   - Most of these are caused by defining `intl: PropTypes.object`.
 A codemod can be used to add `import { intlShape } from` `'``react-intl``'``;` and swapping the `intl` definition to `intlShape`.